 systemctl to manage the

-After installation, you can access the AdGuard Home’s web interface on port
+After installation, we can access the AdGuard Home’s web interface via port

 Follow the instructions on the web interface to finish the setup.